 The placing algorithm proceeds bottom-up, placing the innermost subcircuits (templates) first.
 It is similar to the algorithm described in [15].
 Within a template, it proceeds as follows: first, instances and expression trees with associated position hints are placed.
 Second, array structures are placed using a simple heuristic that places elements of an array either from left to right or from bottom to top, depending on the aspect ratio of the element.
 A good heuristic for arrays is essential for the placement of regular, bit-sliced designs which frequently occur in data paths.
 Finally, individual instances and expression trees are placed using a recursive algorithm: the root of an expression is placed into the first available cell.
-The expression trees, from which the root cell reads, are placed recursively to the right of the root cell and above it.
-The tree above is offset by the vertical height of the tree to the right of the cell.
+The expression trees, from which the root cell reads, are placed recursively to the right of the cell.
 Free space is managed using a bitmap.
 This simple placement strategy does not produce dense layouts, but is fast and guarantees a routable design.
 If necessary, the user can optimize this initial placement manually.
 Figures 2 and 3 give two examples of how expressions and arrays are placed.